Hisense A6N vs Samsung DU8002 (IPS)

 No

-Television Hisense A6N unfortunately isn't suitable for use with a computer.
-The lack of support for chroma 4:4:4 results in fonts being completely unclear and unreadable, making it very difficult to use the television as a monitor.
-This definitely rules out this model as an option for those looking for a television to work with a PC.
+The Hisense A6N TV is unfortunately not suitable for use with a computer.
+Lack of support for chroma 4:4:4 makes fonts completely blurry and unreadable, which makes using the TV as a monitor very difficult.
+This definitely rules out this model as an option for people looking for a TV to use with a PC.

 The DU8002 performs excellently as a computer monitor.
 The 4:4:4 chroma support provides great text readability, so the texts appear sharp and clear, which is a big plus for longer work sessions and content browsing.
 For office tasks and everyday use, it really stands out.
 When it comes to gaming, the situation is a bit more complex – the 60 Hz refresh rate somewhat limits fluidity, which might not appeal to more demanding gamers.
 However, the low input lag is definitely an advantage, making games responsive and enjoyable.
 In short: super for work, less so for gaming.